Object Lock

 Blocking can be temporary or indefinite.
 A temporary lockout has two modes - Governance and Compliance.

-If an object has both temporary and permanent locking enabled at the same time, the permanent locking will take precedence.
+If an object has both temporary and indefinite locks enabled at the same time, the indefinite lock has priority.

 * Available to users only: